alexchilton1/7MU011-Reactive-Sound-Installation/README.md

 #define ctsPin 2 // This means tell the Arduino when it reads ctsPin (capacitive touch sensor) replace it with 2 (digital pin 2)
 int LED1 = 10 // This adds the first LED as an integer on digital pin 10
 ```
-The reason define is used for the sensor and int is used for the LED is so that - KB memory etc -
+The reason define is used for the sensor and int is used for the LED is because the #define function acts as a search an replace setting and int is a variable.
+Whenever the compiler reads "ctsPin" it now believes it saw "2".
+It can't be changed while the sketch is running however, it takes no memory in the processor.
+Meanwhile the int function is a variable and does take a small amount of memory, 2 bytes to be precise, to store the value and takes an extra bit of memory to store the original value.
+This, however, allows the sketch to modify the variable under any desired circumstance and use the altered

+ is a variable.
+It takes a little memory (two bytes) to store the value, and in fact it takes a little more memory to store the original value you started with.
+However, this allows the sketch to modify that variable under any desired circumstances, and thus use the new value from that time on.

 GROUNDING ERROR! - Laptop, no charger.